hydayat/LSTable/README.md

 ## How to run the code

-1. Run `git clone` and download this project to the local environment.
+1. Run `git clone` and download this project to the local Linux environment.
 2. Run the command `make main` in the root directory.
 If success, `main` will be created.
 3. Run `main` to reproduce our experiment.
 If success, the following contents will be printed:
     + **PC-16**: throughput of encryption;